seasonedcc/composable-functions/README.md

 ```

 Since pipe will compose from left to right, the only `string` output from `toString` will not fit into the first argument of `add` which is a `number`.
-The error message comes in the form of an inferred `FailToCompose` type, this failure type is not callable therefore it will break any attempts to call `addAndReturnString`.
+The error message comes in the form of an inferred `FailToCompose` type.
+This failure type is not callable, therefore it will break any attempts to call `addAndReturnString`.

 ### Using non-composables (mapping)